Black Bear Ranch: Early life

 Although they struggled at first due to a lack of planning, the community at Black Bear Ranch learned to live self-sufficiently, as the ranch was often snowed in for extended periods during the winter months, and was many hours' drive from the nearest city.
 The residents managed to gather large quantities of food and medical supplies to see them through the winter and were able to treat a variety of illnesses and medical problems onsite, delivering babies and performing veterinary care.
 The community homeschooled their children, and maintained tools like chainsaws and cars without a need for mechanics.
 To raise money to pay for food and supplies, they found work fighting fires in the nearby forests.

 Members of the commune were key organizers of Ent Forestry, a co-operative which took tree planting and forest rehabilitation contracts with the US Forest Service and Redwoods National Park, and provided income to the commune for several years.

 Despite their remoteness, the community managed to keep in contact with a variety of radical groups including the Hells Angels and Black Power groups.
 There was a tension between those with a radical—even paramilitary—persuasion who wanted to pursue weapons training and possibly harbor radical political fugitives and the many pacifists.
 One of the founders of the commune, interviewed by the University of Kansas' 60s Commune Project and quoted in Miller:

 Miller also records how "a strong sense of community" including ritual peyote use led to a variety of social experiments being conducted including the abolishing of private property and also the institution of a rule to prevent "coupling," which banned anyone from sleeping with the same partner for more than two consecutive nights, although this had disastrous consequences after a venereal disease spread amongst the community.
-Despite the ban on coupling (considered "bourgoise decadence"), traditional feelings of resentment came back when they tried to work out who had slept with whom in order to treat the disease:
+Despite the ban on coupling (considered bourgeois decadence), traditional feelings of resentment came back when they tried to work out who had slept with whom in order to treat the disease:

-At one point, a group called the Shivalila became part of the commune until they were asked to leave by the other members.
+At one point, a group called the Shivalila became part of the commune until they were forced to leave by the other members.
 The New York Sun describes them as a "nomadic cult of acid-taking, baby-worshiping hippies looking for the perfect place to bring up children" and they were led by a man called Gridley Wright.

-Very few rules were ever adopted by the community as Malcolm Terence notes: "Anarchists are good at lots of things but making rules isn’t one of them."
+Very few rules were ever adopted by the community.
+As Malcolm Terence notes: "Anarchists are good at lots of things but making rules isn’t one of them."
 After a hepatitis epidemic, they banned sitting on the kitchen counter, and they also banned turning the handle on the cream separator "because it used to drive people crazy when people would sit in the kitchen and play with the handle on the cream separator".